Statistical applications of the Potts model

 Pre-requisites

-You must have taken MATH3421 (Bayesian computation and modelling), in addition to several other courses in statistics and probability at stages II and III.
+You must have taken MATH3421 (Bayesian computation and modelling III), in addition to several other courses in statistics and probability at stages II and III.
 You must be very comfortable programming in a language such as R or Python.

 Some relevant resources